asteca/ASteCA/docs/contents/synthetic_mod.rst

 This will extract the following information from the observed cluster:

-- maximum observed photometric magnitude
+- Maximum observed photometric magnitude
-- number of observed stars
+- Number of observed stars
-- distribution of photometric uncertainties
+- Distribution of photometric uncertainties

 The algorithm employed by **ASteCA** is to simply transport the observed uncertainty values in magnitude and color(s) to the generated synthetic stars.
 This way no